Showing posts with label Christmas. Show all posts

 What should you do?

-1. Download the pattern of this light holder and copy it on scetch paper.
+1. Print the pattern copy on scetch paper.

-2. Wet the paper and sprinkle with a big brush liquid water color on the sheet.
+2. Wet the paper and sprinkle with a big brush liquid water color on it.
 The drops will flow in the water.
 Fill the whole sheet with color.

 3. Let dry.

 4. Pour some salad oil on a plate.
-Paint the whole sheet with oil using a big brush.
+Use a big brush to paint the sheet with oil.

-5. Put the oily sheet between paper towels and let it dry for one day.
+5. Put the oily sheet between paper towels and let dry for one day.

 6. Cut out the pattern.